Irvsp: to obtain irreducible representations of electronic states in the VASP: General process of the code

 As an example, consider the $\Gamma$ point of Bi$_2$Se$_3$.
 Fig.~\ref{fig:bise_ptg} shows the CRT of the point group $D_{3d}$ in the PNG convention.
 Fig.~\ref{fig:bise_bcs} shows the CRT in the BCS convention.
 Both tables can be used to determine the IRs at $\Gamma$ in SG 166.
 In the table of Fig.~\ref{fig:bise_bcs}, the first and two columns show the reality and the BCS labels of IRs, respectively.
 The following columns indicate the characters of different SGOs.
 The reality of an IR is given by the definition~\cite{cornwell1984group,streitwolf1971group}:

-where $G_{j}$ is an element of a group $G$, and $|G|$ is the rank of the group $G$.
+where $G_{j}$ is an element of the group $G$, and $|G|$ is the rank of the group $G$.
+In a MSG, the group $G$ is defined as the unitary part of the MSG.
 In case (a), the IR is equivalent to its complex representation, and also equivalent to a real representation.
 In case (b), the IR is not equivalent to its complex representation.
 In case (c), the IR is equivalent to its complex representation, but not to a real representation.

-In the type-II magnetic space groups (MSGs), including pure time-reversal symmetry (TRS), the existence of anti-unitary SGOs in the $k$-little group is indicated at the beginning of the character table (Fig.~\ref{fig:bise_bcs}).
+In the type-II MSGs, including pure time-reversal symmetry (TRS), the existence of anti-unitary SGOs in the $k$-little group is indicated at the beginning of the character table (Fig.~\ref{fig:bise_bcs}).
 In the absence of SOC (integer spin), TRS doubles the degeneracy of IRs in cases (b) and (c); while in the presence of SOC (half-integer spin), it doubles the degeneracy of the IRs in cases (a) and (b).